mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-component/mql-component.md

 ### HasAggregation

-Contains a list of Nodes, where each node represent one single aggregation stage.
+Contains a list of Nodes, where each node MUST represent one single aggregation stage.

 ### HasCollectionReference

 Contains information whether this query or a specific subquery targets a specific collection.
-There are three variants:
+The reference MUST be one of the following variants:

 * **Unknown**: there is a collection reference, but we don't know on which collection.
 * **OnlyCollection**: there is a collection reference, but we only know the collection, not the full namespace.